 - Use thermal barriers to protect flammable liquids and combustibles that can’t be removed.

-- Sweep the surrounding area before hot working and wet the floors if they’re combustible.
+- Sweep the surrounding area before performing hot work.

 - Make sure no one is ever performing hot work alone in the shop.

 - Conduct a fire watch for a minimum of 60 minutes after completing hot work.

 - Post a checklist of key safety tips for employees to refer to in a conspicuous place.